 Citizen Engagement: In some instances, governing bodies have involved individual citizens or citizen committees in defining desired characteristics of a new manager and participating in an advisory role in the review leading to the determination of finalists.
+Committees with these responsibilities must follow Sunshine Law requirements.
 The participants in the screening should represent a cross section of the community as much as possible.